betterscientificsoftware/bssw.io/Articles/Blog/RateYourProject.md

 ### Future work

 The PSIP team is working on a variety of improvements and enhancements to the tool.
 These include helping teams create progress tracking cards once they have identified practice areas for improvment, and then adding these cards to the existing task tracking systems used by the teams.
 We're also looking at how the tool could be integrated directly with version control hosting services such as GitHub and GitLab, more detailed assessments, and alternate presentation styles.
+Additional information about the tool and other PSIP related information can be found on the [PSIP web page](https://bssw.io/psip) or using the [PSIP Practice Guides](https://github.com/bssw-psip/practice-guides).

+### References

+[1] Heroux M.A. et al. (2020) Lightweight Software Process Improvement Using Productivity and Sustainability Improvement Planning (PSIP).
+In: Juckeland G., Chandrasekaran S. (eds) Tools and Techniques for High Performance Computing.
+HUST 2019, SE-HER 2019, WIHPC 2019.
+Communications in Computer and Information Science, vol 1190.
+Springer, Cham. https://doi.org/10.1007/978-3-030-44728-1_6.

 ### Author bio